mbajoria1/learningDocker/README.md

 ### **`none` network:**

-- When a container is created with none, its not associated with any network and it cannot be accessed by anyone , or it cannot access any other container.
+- When a container is created with `none`, its not associated with any network.
+Neither it can be accessed by anyone, nor can it access any other container.
 They run in an isolated network.

   ```
     docker run --network=none ubuntu